Am-iir/HelpPod/README.md

 A Project made for asian hackathon 2019

 This project takes task from clients , tasks can be such as pick up and delivery, buying grocery items etc .
-And the helpers viwes the available task and accept the one they can complete within the time frame.
+And the helpers views the available task and accept the one they can complete within the time frame.

 <h3> Requirements </h3>